Putting Stuttering

 Getting Unstuck: Moving Toward Open Stuttering

-In the moment of stuttering, the speaker can embrace the disfluency without struggling, hiding, or rushing away from it.
-As the stutter passes through, the speaker remains present in their body, in the conversation, in the social connection.
+Rather than bracing for an oncoming stutter, a speaker can be aware of the familiar feeling of an approaching disfluency, and meet it with acceptance and curiosity instead of alarm.
+The speaker can embrace the moment of disfluency without struggling, hiding, or rushing away from it.
+As the stutter passes through, the person who stutters remains present in their body, in the conversation, in the social connection.

-In a fast-paced world that prizes fluency, stuttering introduces something rare – a natural pause that invites both speakers and listeners to slow down and be present with one another in shared humanity.
+In a fast-paced world that prizes fluency, stuttering introduces something rare: a natural pause that invites both speakers and listeners to slow down and be present with one another in shared humanity.
 With a mindset shift, what society often frames as a flaw can become an opening toward authenticity, deeper connection, and a more spacious way of being in connection with others.

 Our Science Projects